davbyr/era5_tools/README.md

 ```

 This function will resample each downloaded monthly file to daily means.
 The original downloaded hourly file will be deleted.
-Final files will have the suffic '1Dmean'.
+Final files will have the suffix '1Dmean'.